 Having stood the test of time, Andis Master and the Wahl Senior are among the best barber clippers out there.
-Any quality barber shop has either of them.
+Any quality salon has either (or both) of them.

 Many people use them at home too.
 Their power and long-lasting quality are something many other models lack.

-Let’s start with a quick comparison table before we expand into a full review of these two titans (including the 5 star Senior.)
-You can also read our full review on all Seniors or head to our Andis Master review.
+Let’s start with a quick comparison table before we expand into a full review of these two titans – including the 5 star Senior my colleague Alex has:

 - Andis Master